The team thins

-Unfamiliar with the lay of the land and unable to speak any Indigenous languages, Lasseter’s last diary entries paint a picture of a desperate man.
+Unfamiliar with the lay of the land and unable to speak any of the local Aboriginal language, Lasseter’s last diary entries paint a picture of a desperate man.

-Though at several points local Aboriginal communities appear to provide him with water and shelter, he appears desperate only for tucker and his diary offers several false goodbyes before it peters out to its real end.
-Lasseter's writing is particularly venomous towards Blakely and his team.
+Though at several points Aboriginal people provide him with water and shelter, Lasseter appears desperate for food and his diary offers several false goodbyes before it peters out to its final end.
+Lasseter's writing is particularly harsh towards Blakeley and his team.

-I leave my everlasting curse on Blakely and Jenkins, Blakely for not sending the relief as promised and Jenkins for omitting the Argerol.
+I leave my everlasting curse on Blakeley and Jenkins, Blakeley for not sending the relief as promised and Jenkins for omitting the Argerol.

 Before his demise, Lasseter claims in his diary that he has found the reef, pegging and claiming the area.
 However the reef has never since been discovered, though Lasseter’s expedition wouldn’t be the last to try and find it.

 Oh it is awful indeed and the skeleton of me can scare support the weight of my clothes.

 eyes are still blurry & smart a good deal but are much better than last week.
 To my way of thinking this is the ninth day after the camels bolted & I hear they went north (Ilbilla way) so may reach the Mission in a couple of months Too late to benefit me.
 I may as well write finish to my life chapter it is only will power that is holding me up & that is dam poor sustenance

 If my feet were only tough but the irony of it is, that my feet are the tenderest part of my body.
 I leave my everlasting curse on Blakely & Jenkins, Blakely for not sending the relief as promised and Jenkins for [indecipherable] the Argerol Darling I want you to remember me as when we first met & not the scarecrow that I now am have shrunk still further & the flies & ants have nearly eaten my face